rajadaud12/Plus-W-IT-Training-Tasks/Class-18/class-18.md

-# Containerizing a Django Web App with AWS, GitHub, and Docker
+# Assignment Class 18: Containerizing a Django Web App with AWS, GitHub, and Docker

 This guide outlines deploying a Django web app on AWS EC2 by cloning a GitHub repository, setting up the environment, containerizing with Docker, and enabling global access.